We talk trends and predictions with manufacturing experts to start the decade off strong

 Connect with Tom on LinkedIn.

 “People are adding more clouds, and we’re in a ‘FrankenCloud’ stage where you’ve got multiple clouds and on-premise.
 As a result — it’s no surprise — you go into a company and still see a lot of Excel being used as databases, not just for reporting, but for databases themselves.
-You try to draw inferences about that customer and it’s very difficult to do in that framework.”
+For instance, if you try to get a 360 degree view of a customer to draw inferences about future buying patters and overall satisfaction, it’s very difficult to do in that framework.”

 Real-Time Customer Feedback Will Speed Up & Improve Product Development